 Classes start at 7:45 am and end at 12:45 pm, Sunday through Thursday.
-You may drop off as early as 7:30 am and pick up from the classroom no later than 1:00 pm.
-Should parents need longer school hours, we offer extended care or after-school clubs until 2:00 pm for an additional fee.
+You may drop off as early as 7:15 am and pick up from the classroom no later than 1:00 pm.
+Should parents need longer school hours, we offer an after-school program until 2:15 pm for an additional fee.

 At what age do you accept students?